SheplX/Fully-Integrated-Pipeline/README.md

 # Getting started

 - During the project, I used several tools that can handle each part and I would like to provide each tool with a little explanation :
-    - `Terraform` - for deploying the required infrastructure on Google Cloud Provider (GCP)
+    - `Terraform` - for deploying the required infrastructure on Google Cloud Provider (GCP).
     - `Docker` - for building the application image.
     - `Kubernetes` - for deploying the application & database manifests, and helm charts.
     - `Ansible` - for automating some tasks inside the cluster like creating the namespaces, deploying the helm charts on each namespace and configuring the Hashicorp Vault cluster.